jonluca/blog/_posts/2018-05-16-speeding-up-zsh.markdown

   <img alt="Original zsh profile" class="centered-image" src="/images/origzsh.png">
 </picture>

-You can time your own with:
+You can time your own shell with:

 ```bash
 for i in $(seq 1 10); do /usr/bin/time $SHELL -i -c exit; done